LLNL/benchpark/docs/add-a-benchmark.rst

 Benchpark will use this benchmark specification in its experiments.
 If the specification also exists in Spack and/or Ramble, the specification in ``benchpark/repo`` will overwrite it.

+Once the experiment is working and merged into the develop branch of Benchpark, we would like to encourage the contributors to upstream the ``package.py`` to Spack, and the ``application.py`` to Ramble.
+When those PRs are approved and merged, please submit a PR to remove the duplicated specification from ``benchpark/repo``.